Skip to content Skip to table of contents

 4. (transitive) to submit, file (to enter or put forward for approval, consideration, marking etc.)

-5. (transitive) to leave (a task or something to do) (to = allative)
+5. (transitive) to leave (a task or something to do) [with allative 'to' and translative 'as']

-6. (auxiliary + abessive of the third infinitive) to not do, to neglect doing, to skip
+6. to not do, to neglect doing, to skip [with abessive of third infinitive]

 7. (transitive) to quit, give up